-Over the past 4 to 6 weeks, we have seen an alarming increase in the number of Google Apps accounts that have been “hacked” across both our business and education customers.
+We have seen an alarming increase in the number of Google Apps accounts that have been “hacked” across both our business and education customers.
+Securing your Google Apps account is crucial to protect your sensitive information and prevent unauthorized access.

 In every case we have encountered, the users have used their Google Apps email address and password with another service that has had a breach, or has had malware on their computer that provided username and password keystrokes to the hackers.